Brattonsville Historic District: Contributing properties

 The Brick House, built in 1855, has a two-story brick façade with end chimneys, a two-tiered portico, stucco-over-brick columns, and a two-story wooden wing at back; it was originally a private boarding school for girls.

 The district was listed on the National Register of Historic Places on August 19, 1971.
 In 1997, the district's boundary was increased to comprise 6760 acres, 24 buildings, 12 structures, and 1 object.

 Historic Brattonsville

 Historic Brattonsville is the 775 acre portion of the Brattonsville Historic District that is owned by the York County Culture and Heritage Commission and Dr. Rufus Bratton, and operates as an open-air museum.
 Buildings include Hightower Hall, The Homestead, and the McConnell House (moved to the site in 1983).

-In Popular Culture
+In popular culture

 The Brattonsville Historic District served as the location for several scenes in the 2000 Revolutionary War epic film The Patriot.
 Portions of the Homestead House, including its east façade and porch, were used in scenes depicting Charlotte Selton's (played by Joely Richardson) rural plantation.
 The Continental Encampment, interior scenes of the Howard family's home, and the plantation at Camden were also filmed on site.